patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src="https://player.vimeo.com/video/31940579#t=80" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Note:
-This eruption happened while I was working in efecto mariposa.
+This eruption happened while I was making efecto mariposa.

-I used ashes for the installation.
+I had planned to use sand for the installation, but instead I used Puyehue's ashes.

-Not only made the work more singnificative for those that experience it, motivates me on working on the algortihms that simulates the different layers of an ecossytem to make it more complex... and less linear... more temperametan and sensitive to the interactions. **influenced by the synchronicity of the volcano, both in the form of the installation, and in creating it's function, to react in unexpected ways.**
+The ashes made the work more significant for those who experienced it, and the eruption motivated me to tune the algorithms simulating different layers of the ecosystem to make it more complex... and less linear... more temperamental and sensitive to interactions.
+The synchronicity of the volcano influenced both the form of the installation and its function; it reacted in unexpected ways.

-Althought is made in openFrameworks, I had to learn how to code in GLSL shaders, in order to do the simulations in realtime.
+To make Efecto Mariposa, I had to learn how to code in GLSL shaders, in order to do the simulations in realtime.

 --